nabingautam2000/python-basic/README.md

 Open your terminal or command prompt and navigate to the project folder.

 Run any of the programs using the python command:

-# Example for the guessing game
-python guessing_game.py

-# Example for the grid parser
-python grid_parser.py